 Tipping Off is where someone informs a person or people who are, or who are suspected of being involved in money laundering, in such a way as to reduce the likelihood of their being investigated or prejudicing an investigation.
-A person found guilty of tipping off or prejudicing an investigation offence is liable to imprisonment (maximum five years) a fine or both under the legislation.
-In addition, a new criminal offence was created whereby, any individual who recklessly makes a statement in the context of money laundering which is false or misleading, commits an offence punishable by a fine and or up to two years imprisonment.

 - 3.2 Any member of staff could potentially be caught by the money laundering provisions as noted above, if they suspect money laundering and either become involved with it in some way and/or do nothing about it.
 This Policy therefore sets out how any concerns should be raised. - 3.3.
 While the risk to the Council of contravening the legislation is low, it is important that all employees are familiar with their responsibilities.
 Serious criminal sanctions may be imposed for breaches of the legislation.
 The key requirement of employees is to promptly report any suspected money laundering activity to the CIA.